thatbrguy/nerf-tf2/README.md

     <img src="media/lego_render.gif" alt="lego_render" />
 </p>

+<p align="center"><i>Fig. 1: Rendered images (on the left) and custom colored depth maps (on the right) for the lego dataset.
+Note: In general, the depth information can be misleading or incorrect in some cases.
+Please refer to depth_discussion.md in the docs folder for more information.</i></p>

 <p align="center">
     <img src="media/custom_dataset_render.gif" alt="custom_dataset_render" />
 </p>

+<p align="center"><i>Fig. 2: Rendered images (on the left) and custom colored depth maps (on the right) for a custom dataset.
+Note: In general, the depth information can be misleading or incorrect.
+Please refer to depth_discussion.md in the docs folder for more information.</i></p>

 ## 1. Highlights
 - Contains an implementation of NeRF for 360-degree inward-facing scenes with both the coarse and fine models.